 sudo whoami

-Add User to Sudoers on Gentoo
+Add User to Sudoers Gentoo

 - Install sudo: